 Apparently, many Westbard leases have years and years to run.
 This isn't a train coming through the tunnel...yet.
 We have time to organize, participate, provide input and hopefully influence and shape the destiny of Westbard so that it becomes an enhancement to the quality of our lives and our property values.
 We all need to be informed and active.
-Our community is fortunate to have a treasure among our midst, Phyllis Edelman, a leader for the community in this endeavor.
+Phyllis Edelman in Springfield is a leader for the community in this endeavor.
 Her email address is pedelman@verizon.net.
 Get involved.